Stéphan Buckland

-Stéphan Buckland (also written Stéphane Buckland; born 12 January 1977) is a retired Mauritian track and field athlete who competed in the 100 and 200 metres.
+Stéphan Buckland (also written Stéphane Buckland; born 12 January 1977) is a Mauritian retired track and field athlete who competed in the 100 and 200 metres.

 Biography

 Buckland's international career began in 1998 after joining the IAAF High Performance Training Centre in Dakar, Senegal.
 Under coach Dr Herve Stephan, he has progressed to be ready in participating in many international world class track and field meetings.
 In 1999, he competed in several meetings in Italy and France.
 He ran a season best and personal best of 10.22 at the Meeting of La Roche Sur Yon in France which at that time was also a national record for Mauritius and eventually achieved the qualifying standards to enter the 100m event at the IAAF World Athletics Championships in Sevilla, Spain.
 At these Championships, he reached the quarterfinals by finishing fifth in 10.39.
 After these Championships, he reached the final of the 100m at the All Africa Games finishing last and taking fifth place in the 4 × 100 m relay.

 In 2000, Buckland broke his 100 record three times, running 10.16 at the Meeting Internacional Atletismo Funchal in Funchal, Portugal.
 In Funchal, Buckland also ran a national record of 20.31 smashing the former Mauritian record of 20.72 held by Eric Milazar.
 Earlier that year, he ran his first official 200m race at the Mauritian International Meeting and broke the meeting record as well as the national record with a time of 20.66.
 He ran a meeting record of 20.43 in the 200m at the Meeting Atletica Internazionale Barletta, which he still holds today.
 He also won the 100m in 10.29 at this meeting.
 Other performances include two silver medals at the African Athletics Championships, taking second places in the 100m in 10.20 and the 4 × 100 m relay.
 His major breakthrough that year was his amazing performance at the Sydney Olympic Games in Australia.
 He reached the quarterfinals of the 100m by winning his heat in 10.35.
 He impressed many again by reaching the 200m semifinal finishing fifth in 20.56 and missing the final by a couple of milliseconds.
 After this performance, Buckland decided to focus mainly on the 200m event and continued to specialize in it.